Ask Pastor Roger Barrier - Church Leadership

 What Does the Bible Say about Illegal Immigration?

-On the cusp of the 2024 election that will ultimately decide who will become the 47th president of the United States, most Americans are rightly concerned about the future of their country.
-Like many elections, there are many issues weighing on the hearts and minds of voters.
-High among them is the topic of immigration, more specifically, illegal immigration.
+During this divisive political time, most Americans are rightly concerned about the future of their country.
+Many issues are weighing on their hearts and minds; high among them is the topic of immigration, and, more specifically, illegal immigration.

 To form a proper perspective on the issue, however, we must look beyond the promises of any political party or political candidate and look intently at what the Bible has to say about nations, borders, and illegal immigration.